Mumbai: Ghost letter busts SRA scam in Worli

-RTI query reveals SRA added nearly 100 names to slum dwellers list for Worli Naka project; an inquiry has been ordered in the matter
+RTI query reveals that the Slum Redevelopment Authority added nearly 100 names to slum dwellers list for Worli Naka project; an inquiry has been ordered in the matter

 An RTI request sent in July this year by High Court Advocate Manoj O Singh has revealed what could possibly be another big scam in the already chequered history of the Slum Redevelopment Authority.